J-R-Oliver/subit-tech-test/README.md

 <table>
 <tr>
 <td>
 A REST API for storing and retrieving employees, departments and job titles written in TypeScript.
-Designed to demonstrate SOLID design principles with the repository, data mapper and request-response patterns using dependency injection and IoC.
+This is a contrived example designed to demonstrate SOLID design principles with the repository, data mapper and request-response patterns using dependency injection and IoC.
 </td>
 </tr>
 </table>